psparacino/blockchain-developer-bootcamp-final-project/README.md

 # JustStreamIt - A Decentralized Audio Player

+NOTE: As of midday on 11/29 MetaMask was not syncing with Kovan transactions and emitted events.
+By evening 11/29 everything appears to be working normally, but please be aware there is a potential ongoing issue with MetaMask/Kovan.

 JustStreamIt requires kovan eth to interact.
 Get kETH here--> [https://faucets.chain.link/]

 JustStreamIt allows users to stream music in an on-demand model that charges micropayments per stream instead of monthly subscriptions.
 All transactions are public which discourages the prefential payout models of central streaming services.